 (C5.1a) Has your organization undergone any structural changes in the reporting year, or are any previous structural changes being accounted for in this disclosure of emissions data?

 Has there been a structural change?

 Yes, other structural change, please specify

+KazMunayTeniz LLP has been withdrawn from the operational boundaries of the

+company

 Name of organization(s) acquired, divested from, or merged with